Gustav Stresemann: Founding the German People's Party

-Weimar Republic

 Chancellor 1923

 On 13 August 1923, Stresemann was appointed chancellor and foreign minister of a grand coalition government in the so-called year of crises (1923).
-In social policy, a new system of binding arbitration was introduced in October 1923 in which an outside arbitrator had the final say in industrial disputes.
+In social policy, a new system of binding arbitration was introduced in October 1923, in which an outside arbitrator had the final say in industrial disputes.

 On 26 September 1923, Stresemann announced the end to the passive resistance against the occupation of the Ruhr by the French and Belgians, in tandem with an Article 48 (of the Weimar Constitution) state of emergency proclamation by President Friedrich Ebert that lasted until February 1924.
 In October 1923, when the Communist Party of Germany entered the Social Democratic-led governments of Saxony and Thuringia with hidden revolutionary intentions, Stresemann used a Reichsexekution to send troops into the two states to remove the Communists from the governments.
 By this time, Stresemann was convinced that accepting the Republic and reaching an understanding with the Allies on the reparations issue was the only way for Germany to gain the breathing room it needed to rebuild its battered economy.
 He also wished to see the withdrawal of all foreign troops from the Allied-occupied Rhineland, as he wrote to Wilhelm, the former German Crown Prince on 23 July 1923: "The most important objective of German politics is the liberation of German territory from French and Belgian occupation.
 First, we must remove the strangler from our throat".

 Hyperinflation in the Weimar Republic reached its peak in November 1923.
 Since Germany was unable to pay the idled workers in the occupied Ruhr any other way, more and more money was printed, which finally led to hyperinflation.
 The Stresemann government introduced a new currency, the Rentenmark, to end hyperinflation.
-Although Stresemann, like nearly every other German politician, cursed the Treaty of Versailles as a dictated peace, he had come to believe that Germany would never win relief from its terms unless it made a good-faith effort to fulfil them.
+Although Stresemann, like nearly every other German politician, cursed the Treaty as a Diktat, he had come to believe that Germany would never win relief from its terms unless it made a good-faith effort to fulfill them.
 To his mind, this would convince the Allies that the reparations bill was truly beyond Germany's capacity.
 The effort paid off; the Allies began to take a look at reforming the reparations scheme.

-In early November 1923, partly because of the reaction to the overthrowing of the SPD/KPD governments in Saxony and Thuringia, the Social Democrats withdrew from his reshuffled government and, after he lost a confidence vote on 23 November 1923, Stresemann and his cabinet resigned.
+In early November 1923, partly because of the reaction to the overthrow of the SPD/KPD governments in Saxony and Thuringia, the Social Democrats withdrew from his reshuffled government and, after he lost a confidence vote on 23 November 1923, Stresemann and his cabinet resigned.